What is a CSA? Why Buy Local? Why Buy Organic?

 Produce quantities can vary due to the season.
 Your order will contain approximately 5-6 items in early spring and fall when the harvest is just beginning and 6-10 items in high season.
 Each item ranges from ½ pound – 3 pounds per item.
 Tomatoes range between 3-5 lbs per week in the high season.
 Herbs are 2/3 of an ounce.
 Micro greens are usually received in half ounce quantities.
 In high season you may pick up a couple grocery bags full of goodies so be sure you bring your reusable bags.
 Click here for lists of the produce we grow.

-There is no pre-ordering available.
-However, you can purchase more of our surplus at our on farm Market Stand during open hours.
+Yes!
+When you pick up your produce during our Market Stand hours you will have the opportunity to purchase from the available items that week.
 Market Stand is open Wednesday 1-6pm and Saturday 9am-1pm April-December.
-Our projected harvest will be listed in the Harvest List of our weekly newsletters. .
+Our projected harvest will be listed in the Harvest List of our weekly newsletters.

 PARTNER FARMER PRODUCT INFORMATION